Skip to main content

 Numeracy: Work through multi-step algebra problems, data interpretation from tables and graphs, and probability scenarios.
 Practise the non-calculator section with mental arithmetic drills.

 Braintree Coaching Australia's NAPLAN sample paper covers all four domains with worked solutions.
+It comes from our past-paper library of original practice items and is not labelled as an official ACARA paper.
 For download-focused guides, see Year 9 NAPLAN practice tests and Year 9 past papers.
 For structured writing practice, see NAPLAN Year 9 Writing Mastery.

 NAPLAN Year 9 results and future pathways

-Year 9 is the last NAPLAN sitting, so results provide a final national benchmark before students choose senior subjects.
+Year 9 is the last NAPLAN sitting, so results provide a final national benchmark before students choose senior subjects — summarised in ACARA's National Report on Schooling.
 In some states, Year 9 NAPLAN may be referenced in scholarship or selective pathway discussions, though NAPLAN remains a literacy and numeracy assessment — not a selective-entry test.

 Families also preparing for HAST, EduTest or private school scholarships should keep NAPLAN practice separate from provider-specific timed papers.